 Add To Favorites

-Plan a pop-up book about oral health.
+To reflect their learning about teeth and gum health, students will plan a pop-up book about the subject.
 On white paper, use Crayola® Markers to list tips and recommendations to include on each page.
-Figure out how to illustrate each idea with pop-up figures.
+Student groups brainstorm how to illustrate each idea with pop-up figures.

 Draw pop-up figures with markers on construction paper.
 Cut out each figure.
 Put Crayola School Glue on each tab and press on figures.
 Dry.